On topological graphs with at most four crossings per edge: Proof of Theorem

 \begin{proof} Let $(A,B)$ be the edge of $G$ that contains $e$ and let $e'$ be an edge of $f$ that is incident to $e$.
 Denote by $v$ the vertex of $f$ that is incident to both $e$ and $e'$.
 Note that $(A,B)$ contains four crossing points: the endpoints of $e$ and two crossing points, one on each side of $e$ on $(A,B)$, since the neighbors of $t$ must be $1$-triangles.

 Suppose that $f$ contributes charge through $e'$ to a triangle $t'$ in Step~1 or~3.
 Let $g$ be the $1$-triangle that is a neighbor of $t$ and is incident to $v$, and let $f'_1$ be the other face but $f$ that is incident to $e'$ (see Figure~\ref{fig:e_1-e_2}).
 Observe that $f'_1$ and $g$ share an edge and therefore $f'_1$ cannot be a $1$-triangle or a $0$-triangle (the latter implies that two edges of $G$ intersect twice).
 If the wedge of $t'$ contains more than one $0$-quadrilateral, then $(A,B)$ has more than four crossings.
 Thus, $f'_1$ must be a $0$-quadrilateral that shares an edge with the triangle $t'$ to which $f$ contributes charge through $e'$.
-If $t'$ is a $1$-triangle, then one of its neighbors shares edges with $t'$ and $g$, which implies that this neighbor is incident to two original vertices (of $t$ and $t'$) and is therefore not a $1$-triangle (recall that if $t'$ gets charge in Step~3, then its neighbors must be $1$-triangles).
+If $t'$ is a $1$-triangle (refer to Figure~\ref{fig:e_1-e_2a}), then one of its neighbors shares edges with $t'$ and $g$, which implies that this neighbor is incident to two original vertices (of $t$ and $t'$) and is therefore not a $1$-triangle (recall that if $t'$ gets charge in Step~3, then its neighbors must be $1$-triangles).
 Otherwise, if $t'$ is a $0$-triangle, then the edge $(A,B)$ has more than four crossings (see Figure~\ref{fig:e_1-e_2b}).
+This implies that $f$ does not contribute charge through $e'$ in Steps~1 and~3.

 \end{proof}